alexyorke/alexyorke.github.io/_drafts/2026-06-13-c-sharp-does-not-need-an-io-monad-but-it-could-use-effect-boundaries.md

 That does not make the method wrong.
 It may be perfectly reasonable application code.
 But it has a different shape from the first version.
 To understand its behavior, I need to know not only the `price`, but also the current state and behavior of `_discountService`.

 C# makes async color visible in the type system.
-It does not usually make effect color visible.
+It does not usually make purity or effect color visible.
+That is the asymmetry I care about: one important property is compiler-tracked, and another important property is still mostly inferred socially by reviewers and maintainers.

 This method: